Education Philosophy

 We believe our learners are “transformative intellectuals” who exhibit “complexity, commitment, and credibility (Morales-Doyle, 2017).”

 As a result, we expect that our learners are experts in their circumstances, understand their own and community needs, and have an intimate understanding of the data relevant to their experiences.
-When equipped with liberative technical curriculum, we believe in their ability to identify and create solutions that are meaningful.
-Solutions built by empowered and skilled young people can positively impact them, their communities, and all of us that are affected by digital and data oppression in a unique way.
+When equipped with a progressive technical curriculum, we believe in their ability to identify and create solutions that are meaningful.
+Solutions built by empowered and skilled young people can positively impact them, their communities, and all of us who are affected by digital and data barriers in a unique way.

 Curriculum

-Hack the Hood’s curriculum is problem-posing, culturally relevant data science education that provides a foundation for data-related work.
-In this endeavor, we focus on problems that face the Black, Latino, and Indigenous communities as identified by our learners.
+Hack the Hood’s curriculum is problem-posing, relevant data science education that provides a foundation for data-related work.
+In this endeavor, we focus on problems that face our communities as identified by our learners.

 Again, affirming their credibility, we can combine the problems that they know to provide discourse for data science education.
-By linking to problems our learners have posed and care about, we expect that we are able to position them for socio-political action.
-We believe that data science skills, data literacy, and functional technical skills are necessary for participation not only in the tech industry but also for liberative participation in our increasingly tech-reliant society.
+By linking to problems our learners have posed and care about, we expect that we are able to position them to take appropriate action.
+We believe that data science skills, data literacy, and functional technical skills are necessary for participation not only in the tech industry but across sectors for upwardly mobile participation in our increasingly tech-reliant society.

 Outcomes

-Our learners are prepared for success among several paths with culturally and ethically competent data skills.
+Our learners are prepared for success among several paths with unique and community-relevant data skills.

-In addition to typical tech industry career pathways in both tech and tech-adjacent roles, we also aim to enable students to take their data science skills and apply them to socio-political, community-based issues.
-This particular feature is our embodiment of Paulo Friere’s liberatory pedagogy-- learning that aims to address social change from the perspective of those experiencing oppression and equipping them with the tools to address it.
+In addition to typical tech industry career pathways in both tech and tech-adjacent roles, we also aim to enable students to take their computer and data science skills and apply them to community-based issues.

 Conclusion